Cacti/documentation/General-Installing-Instructions.md

 Apache and other software can be installed using packages or Ports as well.

-Everything in FreeBSD is installed to /usr/local/ directory!
-In this documentation you can see paths like /etc/php.ini, /usr/bin/spine, ...
+Everything in FreeBSD is installed under /usr/local/.
+This documentation shows paths such as /etc/php.ini and /usr/bin/spine.

-Please use correct paths - /usr/local/etc, /usr/local/bin/spine, ...
+Use the FreeBSD equivalents instead: /usr/local/etc, /usr/local/bin/spine.

-For Spine set suid bit (without this, ICMP ping cannot function):
+For Spine, set the suid bit (without it, ICMP ping cannot function):

 ```sh
 chmod +s /usr/local/bin/spine